Spaced Repetition for Exams: The Science of Long-Term Retention

 The results were pretty grim.
 Without a review, you lose about 50% of what you learned within 24 hours.
 By the end of the week?
 You’ve likely lost 90%.
 But Ebbinghaus found a loophole: every time you review the material, the curve flattens.
 Each session buys you more time before you need to look at it again.

-The secret sauce here is "desirable difficulty."
-You shouldn't review something when it’s fresh and easy.
-You should wait until it feels a little "fuzzy."
-That mental strain tells your brain, "Hey, this is important—don't lose it."
+The key is "desirable difficulty."
+You should not review something when it is fresh and easy.
+Wait until it feels a little "fuzzy."
+That mental strain tells your brain the information is important: do not lose it.

 The 2357 Method vs. Modern AI Algorithms